Everything you need to know about expected goals

 Data people always talk about 'sample size' - what does that mean here?

-Basically, if you flip a coin three times you might get heads 100% of the time; if you flip a coin 300 times, you're not gonna get 100% heads.
+Basically, if you flip a coin three times you might get heads 100% of the time; but if you flip a coin 300 times, you're not gonna get 100% heads.

-However, over enough shots the effect of this imperfect data becomes less and less significant.
+With expected goals, there can be little bits of information missing for each shot.
+But over enough shots the effect of this imperfect data becomes less and less significant.

 Who came up with it?